sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

 print r_02;
 ```

-If any data transfering between registers and stack is needed, it could be done by `id` operations like `a: int = id r_01`.
+If any data transferring between registers and stack is needed, it could be done by `id` operations like `a: int = id r_01`.

 ## Evaluation Method
 We evaluate our implementation by counting load and store counts during program execution.

 ### Benchmarks
-We wrote some common kernels and some hand written programs that can be mapped with a specific number of registers to test our register allocation performance.
-Following table provides a list of these benchmarks.
+We wrote some common kernels and some handwritten programs that can be mapped with a specific number of registers to test our register allocation performance.
+The following table provides a list of these benchmarks.

 | Test   | Description |
 |--------|---------------------------------------------------------------------------------------|